Popular Links

 Behold, a door was opened in heaven - The first thing that must be noticed, is that the door that is being opened is not the door to heaven, but a door was opened in heaven.
 In verse 2, after the door has been opened, John sees a throne in heaven.
 Thus we can conclude that the door was the door to the throne room of God in heaven.
 But where is this door and where is the throne?
 We shall come to this in a minute.

-Voice...of a trumpet talking with me - This first voice must be a reference to the voice that John heard in chapter 1:10.
+Voice...of a trumpet talking with me - This first voice must be a reference to the voice that John heard in Revelation 1:10.
 The same voice now introduces the second vision.
 As the voice was like a trumpet in chapter 1 so it is here also, obviously indicating the intensity of the voice.

 Which said, come up hither - The voice was inviting John to enter into vision.
 For we see, when the voice had spoken, John immediately enters into vision.